 Substantial amount generally indicates over 10,000.

-Crucial user information includes direct identifiers, such as social identity card, passport, credit card, driver’s license, and compound identifiers that could potentially identify a specific individual (e.g. order information, maintenance information).
+Crucial user information includes direct identifiers, such as social identity card, passport, credit card, driver’s license, shipping address.

-General user information includes phone number, home address, email address, fly record, etc.
+General user information includes phone number, email address, user ID, etc.